Sensational Truth: How to Improve Your Mood With Food

 Most are largely in agreement now that dietary details DO matter.
 Studies conclude that you can improve your mood with food.
 Research tells us that the quality and nature of food fuels the brain to better function and boosts overall health and quality of life.
-However, none of us have time to conduct in-depth research when we’re crunched for time in the cereal aisle.
+However, none of us has time to conduct in-depth research when we’re crunched for time in the cereal aisle.

 What do you really need to know to improve your mood with food?

-Eat more fish.
+Eat more fish

 Mackerel, Salmon, trout- take your pick.
 All are high in Omega-3 fatty acids, which are suspected to serve as natural mood stabilizers.
-If fish isn’t your thing, you can also try shrimp, oysters, seaweed, chia, hemp, and flaxseeds, walnuts, and kidney beans as alternatives.
+If fish isn’t your thing, you can also try shrimp, oysters, seaweed, chia, hemp, flaxseeds, walnuts, and kidney beans as alternatives.

-Don’t skip breakfast.
+Don’t skip breakfast

 You’ve probably heard about breakfast being the most important meal of the day.
 Not to snub the other meals, but researchers now speculate that in kicking your day off right, you can improve your mood with food.
-High-fiber, unsaturated fats, and lean proteins can contribute to elevated mood, improved memory, and overall increase of energy during the rest of the day.
+High-fiber, unsaturated fats, and lean proteins can contribute to elevated mood, improved memory, and overall increased energy during the rest of the day.
 Some suggestions include oatmeal, peanut butter toast, Greek Yogurt with fruit or nuts, eggs, and avocado.
 It’s worth a try, right?

 Know your brain chemicals to improve your mood with food.

-Serotonin, known as the “feel-good” chemical in the brain is associated with happiness.
+Serotonin, known as the “feel-good” chemical in the brain, is associated with happiness.
 A deficit in serotonin majorly contributes to anxiety and depression.
-Boosting serotonin leads to decrease in unwanted symptoms.
-Tryptophan, an amino acid, is crucial to production of serotonin.
+Boosting serotonin leads to a decrease in unwanted symptoms.
+Tryptophan, an amino acid, is crucial to the production of serotonin.
 While it doesn’t match the power of a necessary prescription for mental health purposes, studies unveil the impact of introducing more tryptophan in your diet.
-This amino acid has shown to work as an antidepressant.
+This amino acid has been shown to work as an antidepressant.
 Foods rich in Tryptophan include poultry, spinach, milk, soy, various nuts and seeds, and eggs.

-Eat intentionally.
+Eat intentionally

 I’ll be the first to admit that initiating long-lasting change isn’t easy.
 Whatever the current situation, stress, or insurmountable goal seems to be impossible in the moment, you may find this book helpful.
-Therapy can also help you to overcome barriers, provide accountability and reinforce success.
+Therapy can also help you to overcome barriers, provide accountability, and reinforce success.

 What’s your favorite healthy meal?